2008 World Touring Car Championship

-The 2008 World Touring Car Championship season was the fifth World Touring Car Championship season, the fourth since its 2005 return.
-It began on 2 March, and ended on 16 November, after twenty-four races.
-The championship, which was open to Super 2000 Cars and Diesel 2000 Cars, was composed of the FIA World Touring Car Championship for Drivers and the FIA World Touring Car Championship for Manufacturers.
+The 2008 World Touring Car Championship was a motor racing competition for Super 2000 Cars and Diesel 2000 Cars.
+Organised by the FIA, it comprised the FIA World Touring Car Championship for Drivers and the FIA World Touring Car Championship for Manufacturers.
+The championship began on 2 March, and ended on 16 November, after twenty-four races.
+It was the fifth World Touring Car Championship and the fourth since its 2005 return.

 Frenchman Yvan Muller won the Drivers title by 26 points from SEAT team-mate Gabriele Tarquini, with Chevrolet's Robert Huff finishing third just a point behind Tarquini.
 The Manufacturers Championship was awarded to SEAT.